PhysicalBit7/notes/docs/OOP/35_Graphs.md

 * Much like tree traversals, vertices are "visited" one at a time.

-* Unlike trees, graphs have .term[cycles], so tree traversal algorithms would result in infinite loops.
+* Unlike trees, graphs have cycles], so tree traversal algorithms would result in infinite loops.
-  * A .term[cycle] is a path from one vertex $v_i$ through one or more edges such that the path returns to $v_i$.
+  * A cycle] is a path from one vertex $v_i$ through one or more edges such that the path returns to $v_i$.

 * Vertices must be "marked" to avoid re-visiting the same vertex.
 * Isolated vertices must also be visited in some way.